 Maptek Sentry is a mobile remote monitoring system that uses laser scanning to continuously measure ground movement with extremely fine spatial resolution and accuracy.
 Sentry can be applied to surface stability monitoring and underground convergence prediction applications.

-Sentry is a flexible and cost effective approach to monitoring risk.
-The deployable mobile system for remote, safe surface monitoring combines an I-Site laser scanner with sophisticated software to monitor and analyse movement over time.
-A custom trailer offers a power and communications module, cellular and wifi networking, a dedicated, stable bollard for an I-Site laser scanner and Sentry software.
+Sentry is flexible and cost-effective for monitoring risk due to the combination of a mine-specced R3 laser scanner with sophisticated software to monitor and analyse movement over time.
+This can be deployed in a mobile, open pit configuration with inbuilt power and communications, cellular and wifi networking, a stable bollard for mounting the laser scanner and Sentry software.

-Sentry helps personnel monitor and report on movements caused by surface instability that have the potential to interrupt mining activity.
-Applications cover mining and civil engineering projects, including road cuttings, land slips, dam walls and tunnel openings.
+Sentry helps personnel monitor and report on movements and predict failures, to maximise the safety of personnel and equipment.
+Applications include mining and civil engineering projects, including road cuttings, land slips, dam walls and tunnel openings.

-Sentry is capable of measuring changes resulting from both rapid and gradual movement.
+The advantage of Sentry over radar systems is the ability of the laser-based system to measure changes resulting from both rapid and gradual movement.
 Monitoring frequency and notification thresholds are fully customisable, providing accurate results for mine design and planning.
-Sentry supports constant surface monitoring required by geotechnical teams and mine management for managing risk in open pit mining and quarrying operations.
+Sentry supports continuous surface monitoring required by geotechnical teams and mine management for managing risk in open pit mining and quarrying operations.

-Sentry monitors and maps the complete scene, producing a true digital terrain model for 3D viewing.
+Sentry monitors and maps the complete scene, producing a true 3D terrain model for dynamic viewing.
 This adds value and context to the data which can be reported as displacement, velocity and inverse velocity graphs.